 A very important measure of a senior living community is not only the attention paid to physical wellbeing but also how well it meets the spiritual needs of its residents.
 If this is important to you and your family, you should inquire about religious services when visiting assisted living communities.

 An ongoing survey of religion in America by the Pew Forum finds that 48% of adults 65 and older go to church on a regular basis and 65% of those ages 50 or older consider religion “very important” to them.
 The Religious Landscape Study asks more than 35,000 Americans from all 50 states about their religious affiliations, beliefs and practices.

 Religion creates a sense of meaning in one’s life that becomes especially important in advanced years.
 While the Millennial generation is less apt to be found in a church pew on any given Sunday, many of the residents now populating senior living communities were raised at a time when church was absolutely central to American life.

-“Being a Christian company, we do understand the incredible importance for each individual to be able to experience and express their religious values and rituals, and we do everything we can to provide them opportunities to worship and carry out their customs and practices,” said Regency Senior Living’s Vice President of Business Development, Jeff Clay, who is himself a minister at Grace Church of Catoosa County, Ga.
+“Being a Christian company, we do understand the incredible importance for each individual to be able to experience and express their religious values and rituals, and we do everything we can to provide them opportunities to worship and carry out their customs and practices,” said Regency Retirement Village’s Vice President of Business Development, Jeff Clay, who is himself a minister at Grace Church of Catoosa County, Ga.

 “When visiting any of our communities and reading the calendar of activities on the wall or receiving a newsletter from a community with the calendar, you will see that Regency has reached out to our local churches to secure volunteers to come to our community such as Pastors from various denominations to preach, teach, lead Bible studies, choir visits with singers accompanied by instruments and many more.
 We have several communities that have a treasurer, and they take a collection amongst themselves and vote on community programs they want to support, beautification projects for their city, missionary endeavors are just a few things they will do with their funds.”